H-oben/Print_Quality_Estimator/README.md

 7. To determine elephant's foot, run the 'detectElephantFoot.py'
 8. The image files to run these functions must be in the same folder as the python script

-A jupyter notebook is included to quickly see the source code in one file
+A jupyter notebook is included to quickly see all the source code in one file

 ## Conda Environment
 Should the conda environment file not work properly, here is a list of necessary packages and their version